 I know, I know, it’s 2016.
 We demand more nuance and more gray in our calculations.
-Good and evil seems so outdated.
+Good and evil seem so outdated.
 War seems so outdated.
 Maybe this will help.

 A few lives ago, I worked as a prison chaplain in New York City — Rikers Island, the Chinatown Tombs, Queensboro Correctional Facility.
 Mostly, that meant I’d lead weekly Bible study groups and do one-on-one meetings with inmates who requested ministerial meetings.

 I made a point not to ask why the inmates were in jail.
 It didn’t matter — I was their spiritual advocate, not their legal one.
 There were, of course, times they would tell me.
 Sometimes, I would see gang symbols or cut-off fingers and could guess at their circumstances.
 Sometimes, other inmates would tell me.
 I say all that to say this: I’ve seen bad dudes up close, I’ve gone the extra mile to empathize with them and I’ve seen some — not all, but some — turn themselves around and leave my facilities in a better place than they were when they got there.
 It is my personal and spiritual belief that no one is a lost cause.